How to Clean a Toilet Brush

-The humble toilet brush plays a practically pivotal role in maintaining the cleanliness of your bathroom and is one of the most important bathroom accessories.
-Toilet brushes should be replaced as often as required to ensure that wear and tear does not diminish their effectiveness, although a well maintained brush is imbued with a lot of longevity!
+The humble toilet brush plays a practically pivotal role in maintaining the cleanliness of your bathroom.
+Therefore it is one of the most important bathroom accessories.
+Toilet brushes should be replaced as often as required to ensure that wear and tear does not diminish their effectiveness.
+However a well maintained brush is imbued with a lot of longevity!
 It’s quite easy (and important!) to give your toilet brush a little TLC.
 The great thing is compared to many other household chores; this one is rather simple and very fast.
 This means there is really no excuse not to do it!
 Read on to find out how to clean a toilet brush.

-After a vigorous, soothing soak, you should rinse your brush once more with a hosepipe or by bucketing clean water onto it and allow it to air dry.
+- After a vigorous, soothing soak, you should rinse your brush once more with a hosepipe or by bucketing clean water onto it and allow it to air dry.

-Learn to keep an eye out for wear and tear.
+- Learn to keep an eye out for wear and tear.
 It can be tempting to stick with an old brush, and it is economically and environmentally viable to keep your brush for as long as you can.
 Once a brush’s quality begins to diminish, seek a new replacement.

-Buy a new toilet brush long before your old one goes the way of the dinosaur.
+- Buy a new toilet brush long before your old one goes the way of the dinosaur.
 That way your new brush will always be ready and waiting, able to jump into action when required.

-Spray the brush with a decontaminating spray to kill off any remaining dirt.
+- Spray the brush with a decontaminating spray to kill off any remaining dirt.

-Overusing bleach is not environmentally friendly, so if you do have vinegar to spare, it works just as well and the environment approves.
+- Overusing bleach is not environmentally friendly, so if you do have vinegar to spare, it works just as well and the environment approves.